 This provides a unique integrated geographic platform to understand the opportunities, constraints, environmental and cultural values across the catchment.
 The interaction of these layers will help us to identify the areas most important and most able to deliver the green-blue outcomes for Wianamatta, and support long-term coordination, planning, investment and delivery across the eight local government areas in the catchment.

 The Wianamatta South Creek Precinct is an initial planning focus within the state led Western Sydney Aerotropolis planning area.
 The Precinct covers an area of approximately 1,330 hectares, and its boundary is defined in the State Environmental Planning Policy Western Sydney Aerotropolis 2020 (Aerotropolis SEPP).
-Land within the Precinct is zoned Environment and Recreation.
-A draft Precinct Plan for the initial precincts in the Western Sydney Aerotropolis planning area, including the Wianamatta South Creek Precinct, is on exhibition until 12 March 2021.
+Precinct Plans for the initial precincts in the Western Sydney Aerotropolis planning area are currently being finalised, following exhibition of the Draft Plans from November 2020 to March 2021.
+You can read the Draft Precinct Plans and submissions received on the NSW Planning Portal.

-Draft Precinct Plans proposes specific objectives and future land uses for the Wianamatta South Creek Precinct.
-The place-based delivery strategy will set out how these objectives and uses can be achieved.
-It will identify any land that is proposed to be prioritised for public ownership and indicate the timing for delivery aligned to funding sources, the staging of development and provision of enabling infrastructure.
+The Draft Precinct Plans propose specific objectives and future land uses for the Wianamatta South Creek Precinct.
+The delivery strategy will set out how these objectives and uses can be achieved.
+It will identify any land that is proposed for public ownership and recommend the timing for delivery aligned to funding sources, the staging of development and provision of enabling infrastructure.

-Having a clear, place-based strategy to deliver the green-blue outcomes in the Precinct is important to provide certainty to landowners about the implications for their land.
+Having a clear strategy to deliver the outcomes for the Precinct is important to provide certainty to landowners about the implications for their land.
 The strategy will also be important for current and potential future asset owners and managers to establish the Precinct’s delivery priorities, clarify responsibilities for management and identify funding pathways.
-No decisions have been made about delivering outcomes in the precinct, outside of the Thompsons Creek area that is identified for acquisition in the Aerotropolis SEPP.

-Throughout 2021, we will update this web page as new information becomes available.
+We will update this web page as new information becomes available.
 We will also provide updates via email.
-Please register your details below if you would like to receive email updates on the Wianamatta South Creek delivery strategy.
+Please register your details below if you would like to receive email updates on Wianamatta South Creek.